 - Pose No Long-Term Health Risks – Research isn’t conclusive concerning possible health issues associated with mercury in metal fillings.
 Still, we think it’s a good idea to avoid mercury in dental restorations whenever possible.

-You May Need Another Dental Restoration for Your Cavity
+You May Need Another Type of Dental Restoration to Fix Your Cavity

 Dental fillings aren’t the only restoration we use for cavities.
 We may suggest another dental restoration instead of a composite filling for you, depending on the size of your cavity, where it’s located in your mouth, and other factors.
 Other options include: